gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-scale.md

      gl.bindVertexArray(vao);

      // Pass in the canvas resolution so we can convert from
-     // pixels to clipspace in the shader gl.uniform2f(resolutionUniformLocation, gl.canvas.width, gl.canvas.height);
+     // pixels to clip space in the shader gl.uniform2f(resolutionUniformLocation, gl.canvas.width, gl.canvas.height);

      // Set the color.